wazo-platform/wazo-platform.org/website/release-notes/sprint-review-2507.md

 ## Bug Fixes

-- **Directories**: Tenants with a "/" in there name will now be able to use the favorite feature in directories
+- **Directories**: Tenants with a "/" in their name will now be able to use the favorite feature in directories

 ## Technical